git/git.github.io/rev_news/drafts/edition-102.md

   by Curtis Castrapel on Noq company blog.
-IAMbic detects IAM changes, whether you're using Terraform, Cloudformation, or directly making changes via the AWS Management Console, and creates Git commit to represents the exact state of your IAM in a Git repository.
+IAMbic detects IAM changes, whether you're using Terraform, Cloudformation, or directly making changes via the AWS Management Console, and creates Git commits to represent the exact state of your IAM in a Git repository.
 + [Delta: A new git diff tool to rock your productivity](https://dev.to/cloudx/delta-a-new-git-diff-tool-to-rock-your-productivity-2773) by Axel Navarro for Cloud(x); on DEV\.to